Jackie Mitchell: Against the New York Yankees

-"I don't know what's going to happen if they begin to let women in baseball.
+The New York Yankees and the Chattanooga Lookouts were scheduled to play an exhibition game in Chattanooga, Tennessee, on April 1, 1931; however, due to rain the game was postponed until the next day.
+When Ruth was told he would be facing Mitchell the next day, he said "I don't know what's going to happen if they begin to let women in baseball.
 Of course, they will never make good.
 Why?
 Because they are too delicate.
 It would kill them to play ball every day."